Extending compost-induced disease suppressive soils to small-scale Latinx farmers

 In summer 2022, we conducted outreach to small-scale (<20 acres) Latinx farmers in our region.
 To do so, we created a list of farmers in our networks and developed a targeted outreach strategy to prioritize collaboration with farmers based on need and to support those farmers who are not yet utilizing compost as a regular practice.
 We conducted one-on-one consultations with a cohort of 20 of these farmers to discuss challenges they are experiencing related to soilborne disease and the potential benefits of compost use for disease suppression, as well as for soil health more broadly.

 In spring 2023, we conducted follow-up one-on-one meetings with farmers during which we addressed their questions and shared literature related to compost-induced disease suppression, asked whether farmers would like to participate in another round of implementation assistance, and discussed opportunities to obtain small grants in order to apply compost to more acreage and/or in future years.
 Several of the farmers in our cohort were interested in longer-term funding options for compost and other soil health practices, liked cover cropping.
 Accordingly, we shared information with them about the Environmental Quality Incentives Program (EQIP) offered by the Natural Resources Conservation Service (NRCS) and referred farmers to NRCS staff so that they could apply to that program.
-However, given that the EQIP application and enrollment process takes many months, we again provided implementation assistance to many of the same farmers in fall, 2023, as well as to some new farmers.
+However, given that the EQIP application and enrollment process takes many months, we again provided implementation assistance to some of the same farmers in fall, 2023, as well as to many new farmers.

 Outcomes and impacts: